RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/tools/Qtcreator-ros.md

    whereby a Qt .so file is not found, this means that either:

    - You used the wrong installer file (the default qtcreator instead of qtcreator-ros for example, or the wrong Ubuntu version)
    - You accidentally removed Qt library files.
-These should have been installed automatically when you install ROS Melodic through the command `sudo apt install  ros-melodic-desktop-full`.
+These should have been installed automatically when you installed ROS Melodic through the command `sudo apt install  ros-melodic-desktop-full`.
 One possibility is that you used the Qt MaintenanceTool and selected `Remove all components`

 ## Make your own Hello World example